Clara, Lu, 'n Em

-Clara, Lu, 'n Em is a radio soap opera, which first aired on June 16, 1930, over WGN-AM Chicago, Illinois.
+Clara, Lu, 'n Em is a radio soap opera, which first aired on June 16, 1930, over WGN Chicago, Illinois.
 The show was picked up by the NBC Blue radio network and premiered at 10:30 p.m.
 Eastern Time on January 27, 1931.
 Thus, it became the first nationally broadcast radio soap opera.
 When Clara, Lu 'n Em was moved to a regular daytime time slot on February 15, 1932, it became the first networked daytime soap opera.

-The first daytime serial drama-by-installment program, network or otherwise, is widely considered by scholars of the genre to be Painted Dreams, when it premiered in October 1930.
+The first daytime serial drama-by-installment program, network or otherwise, is widely considered by scholars of the genre to be Painted Dreams, when it premiered on WGN's local feed in October 1930.

 Clara, Lu, 'n Em continued in various forms through the 1930s and early 1940s on the NBC Blue Network and CBS, finally airing as a syndicated series in 1945.

 Background

 The series began as a Northwestern University sorority sketch by Louise Starkey (Clara), Isobel Carothers (Lu) and Helen King (Em).
 Rejection by several radio executives in Chicago led the trio to WGN.
 Program manager Henry Selinger was skeptical of their working without scripts, but their audition convinced him to let them perform without pay.
 They eventually began writing their own scripts and receiving pay.
 Super Suds was a sponsor of the program as early as August 1930.